Enriqueta Martí: Counter theories

-The facet of Enriqueta Martí as serial killer would be, for Corominas, part of an unfounded black legend to cover cases of sexual scandals involving minors by the upper classes of society and the kidnapping of children for the cure of conditions afflicting the upper classes of the time. in his words: "Enriqueta was not a murderer but rather a paradigm of a poor and desperate Barcelona that was not the one that used to go out in the media ...
+The facet of Enriqueta Martí as a serial killer would be, for Corominas, part of an unfounded black legend to cover cases of sexual scandals involving minors by the upper classes of society and the kidnapping of children for the cure of conditions afflicting the upper classes of the time. in his words: "Enriqueta was not a murderer but rather a paradigm of a poor and desperate Barcelona that was not the one that used to go out in the media ...
 Many of those who came back to explain the case just read the reviews of those first days, but they stopped investigating the last traces of the story."
-In his book, Corominas explains that the remains of blood found in her house belonged to Enriqueta, who suffered from cancer of the uterus that caused her vaginal haemorrhages.
+In his book, Corominas explains that the remains of blood found in her house belonged to Enriqueta, who suffered from uterine cancer resulting in vaginal haemorrhages.
 On the other hand, the skeletal remains found were not shown to be of recently murdered children, according to Corominas they were probably extracted from some cemetery and used as magical amulets, and others were animals used for cooking, chicken and pork bones.
-He also considers that the existence of the "ointments" with which Enriqueta sold as medicinal remedies were not proof.
+He also considers that the existence of the "ointments" with which Enriqueta sold as medicinal remedies was not proof.

 Historian Elsa Plaza spent seven years studying the case of Enriqueta Martí and has written a book, El Cielo Bajo Los Pies (The Sky Underfoot), which brings to light information about the woman herself.
 Plaza explains that since 1912 Barcelona has referred to Martí as a serial killer though: "Enriqueta was never formally charged with murder nor was any corpse of a child found in her home."
 She often went begging with other women's children because there was a network of women who helped each other.
 It was eventually shown that Angelita was truly her niece by her estranged husband's sister, María Pujaló.
 Martí's story has generally been told by men.
 Nobody thought that blood found in her flat could belong to Martí herself; she was shown to be dying of uterine cancer and often bled heavily.
 Most newspapers at the time claimed Martí was the woman who had kidnapped about 40 children from the Fifth District.
 When the bones found in one of Martí's houses (in carrer Picalquers) were determined to be from multiple animals instead of from children, the assembled journalists almost attacked the doctor who made the announcement.
 Martí's case was fodder for nascent tabloid journalism; she became the ideal scapegoat to blame for the missing children.